gerardoanuglo/mall-customer-segmentation/README.md

 ### Exploring The Data

 Since this dataset was relatively small and organized, there wasn't much cleaning.
 We checked for duplicate customers, nulls, errors in data values for columns ID, Income, and Spending Score.
 I changed column names to be clear and concise.
-Lastly, I checked the data types of all columns to confirm there was no errors.
+Lastly, I checked the data types of all columns to confirm there were no errors.
 With this in mind, I will go straight to the initial data exploration.

 First, I wanted to get a understanding of the data.
 I used the describe function to identify value ranges and averages for key metrics.